 - Spray the rack with nonstick cooking spray.

 - Place 5 slices of bacon spaced evenly apart on the pan.

 - Roast until the bacon just begins to shrink and turns a slightly red color, but is still flexible, about 5 minutes, depending on thickness.
 The bacon should not be completely crispy, otherwise, it will break when wrapping around the asparagus.

-- In a small bowl, whisk together the olive oil, maple syrup, and black pepper.
+- In a small bowl, whisk together the olive oil, maple syrup, garlic slat, and black pepper.